 What You Can Do to Keep Your Child Safe Online

-There are some important measures you can take to protect the safety of your kids online, starting with communicating with your child and discussing the potential for online dangers.
-Just as you would teach your child about the safety of using a helmet when riding a bike, you also should teach them the dangers of talking with strangers online.
-Such safety measures include (but aren't limited to) the following:
+There are some important things you can do to protect the safety of your kids online.
+You could start by talking with your kid about online dangers.
+Just as you would teach them about the safety of using a helmet when riding a bike, you also should teach them about the dangers of talking with strangers online.
+Some examples of safety measures are:

-- Never give out personal identifying information (full name, birthdate, address, phone numbers, email addresses, etc.).
+- Never give out personal identifying information, such as a full name, birthdate, address, phone numbers, and email addresses

 Concerned About Your Kids' Online Safety?
 An Attorney Can Help

-Children's lives are increasingly spent online, whether it's texting with friends or playing video games, but it can be difficult to understand the hazards they may be encountering.
-If you believe your child's online safety is at risk, or wish to learn about specific laws that apply in your jurisdiction, it may be best to contact a local family law attorney.
+More and more often, kids are spending a lot of their lives online, whether it's texting with friends or playing video games.
+It can be difficult to understand the risks they may be dealing with.
+If you believe your child's online safety is at risk or want to learn more about specific laws that apply wherever you live, it may be best to contact a local family law attorney.